 During the day you can wonder around all the little streets - there will always be plenty to see and do in Hong Kong.

-It is a must see! about 10 years ago
+It is a must see! over 10 years ago